totxprex/Bank-App-Simulation/README.md

 A full bank app simulation with all standard features like transfer, loan request, interest rate calc, closing of account, etc.

-Logic full implemented with javascript.
+Logic fully implemented with javascript.
 Note: I used some Advanced Functions in script.

 Cuurent Account In Scripts' Object Data Structure for testing logic: